-- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student accident insurance. - Musical instrument rental and uniform maintenance, when uniforms are provided by the District. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books.
+- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, yearbooks, etc. - Voluntarily purchased student accident insurance. - Musical instrument rental and uniform maintenance, when uniforms are provided by the District. - Personal apparel used in extracurricular activities that becomes the property of the student. - Fees for lost, damaged, or overdue library books.